SGDInstitute/apollo/content/collections/pages/mblgtacc/accessibility.md

         content:
           -
             type: text
             text: 'We are hosting a platform for attendees to connect across in-person and remote attendance.
-See workshop conversation threads to engage asynchronously too!'
+See workshop conversation threads to engage asynchronously too!
+See your conference program for the Discord link.'
       -
         type: set
         attrs:
+          enabled: false
           values:
             type: buttons
             buttons: